Best Things To Do In Nashville In September

 John Seigenthaler Pedestrian Bridge| ©Jeff Jackowski

-The John Seigenthaler Bridge, at nearly 1.5 miles long, is one of Nashville's largest bridges and one of the longest pedestrian bridges in the world.
+The John Seigenthaler Bridge, at nearly 1.5 miles long, is one of the largest bridges in Nashville and one of the longest pedestrian bridges in the world.
 This footbridge connects the city's historic district with Riverside Park, located on the East Bank Greenway, thus linking two of the most important points in Tennessee's capital city.
 From there, in the fall and during clear days, you can access the most beautiful open views of the city.

 Since this century-old bridge was closed to vehicles it has become a popular site for pedestrians to visit, especially during the fall when they come to see the sunset and sunset reflected in the skyscrapers and surrounding forests of the city, as from the bridge you can see a wide panoramic view of Nashville.

-Book a Segway tour in Nashville
+Book a Segway Tour in Nashville

-7. Take part in the African Culture Street Festival
+6. Participate in the African Culture Street Festival

 African Culture Street Festival Craft Festival| ©@LIQUIDBONEZ